pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 The goal of this workshop is to combine the [Tanzu Build Service](https://tanzu.vmware.com/build-service) aka TBS (based on the upstream open source system [kpack](https://github.com/pivotal/kpack)) and [buildpacks](https://buildpacks.io) with the [kapp-controller](https://github.com/k14s/kapp-controller), part of the [k14s](https://k14s.io) set of tools, to:

-1. Run test on code commited to a testing branch
+1. Concourse runs tests on code commited to a testing branch
-1. If the code passes the tests push it to staging
+1. If the code passes the tests Concourse pushes it to staging
 1. TBS will pick up the changes in the staging branch and build an image
 1. Kapp-controller will redeploy the application based on that image